Division of Marital Property and Assets

 If either you or your spouse owns a business, it can get even more complicated.
 When a business is involved, the parties usually need to hire an expert to determine the value of the business.
 Then, once the value of the business is determined, it can get even more difficult in determining how to divide the business.

-Determine what Each Asset is Worth based on your Circumstances
+Determine what Each Asset is Worth based on Your Circumstances

 The division of marital property can be complex and it usually takes an experienced lawyer to help you obtain a fair result.
 Therefore, before agreeing to any type of property settlement, make sure you have considered all factors that determine the value of each asset.

 Determining what is separate property can be somewhat complicated, but most commonly it is any property owned before the marriage.
 It can also include certain types of property acquired during the marriage such as gifts and inheritance.
 For instance, a house you owned before the marriage is your separate property, but so is that money you inherited after you were married.
 This is because both inheritance and gifts to you are separate property.
-However, separate property can be converted to marital property, and in addition to that it is your responsibility to prove that money or assets that you own are separate property.
+However, separate property can be converted to marital property, and in addition to that, it is your responsibility to prove that money or assets that you own are separate property.
 You will need to provide documentation of how you acquired the asset or money, and if you cannot the Court will consider it marital.
-Furthermore, if you comingle the separate property with marital property it can be construed as a gift to the marriage.
+Furthermore, if you commingle the separate property with marital property it can be construed as a gift to the marriage.
 This is a common debate amongst parties when someone asserts that an asset is separate property.

 There are also scenarios in which an asset is comprised of both separate and marital interests.
 A common example of this is when a party sells a pre-marital home and uses the money to purchase a marital home.
 Unless intended as a gift (which as mentioned above may become an item of debate) then the money put into the marital home is separate property from the remainder of the asset.
 Another common scenario is that one party keeps their pre-marital home and rents it out.
 Although the asset’s value the day before the marriage is separate property, any increase in value over the course of the marriage is marital property.
 In the case of a home, this is most easily calculated by measuring the equity prior to and after the marriage.
 This means that an asset you owned before the marriage could be subject to sale because the court can divide any marital property.